Van der Vleuten: The father-son duo teaming up in Madrid

 "He knows me so well that when we walk the show jumping course together, having him there gives me that extra bit of confidence on making decisions.
 He's always there for me.'

 After three events this season, Madrid in Motion sit 14th in the Global Champions League.
-The rankings are topped by London Knights whose British riders, Ben Maher and Emily Moffat, took victory in Shanghai last time out.
+The rankings are topped by London Knights whose British riders, Ben Maher and Emily Moffitt, took victory in Shanghai last time out.

 Looking beyond the league though, could the Van der Vleutens become the first father-and-son duo in equestrian history to compete at the same Olympics?